Updated: Dec 13, 2021

 What is the best way to handle large data?

 While the pixel classifier can process large datasets, we suggest initially working with a small subset to train the best ML model.
-Once this is accomplish you can applied the ML model to the whole image.
+Once this is accomplished you can applied the ML model to the whole image.

 There are many ways create small subsets in Aivia: